Orasund/Orasund.github.io/_posts/2022-10-06-functional-design-patterns.md

 step : (State,List Msg) -> (State,List Msg)
 ```

 Side note: `(State,List Msg)` is an IO monad.
-This is because by the fact that list is monad, it self is a monad. and it both reads and writes `State`.
+This is because list is a monad and it both reads and writes `State`.

 # Domain Specific Languages